-- Work towards aligning the College's curriculum with high school curriculum to effect smooth transitions and better prepared incoming students - Pilot and implement high impact practices in basic skills courses and programs to improve throughput rate to college level courses. - Ensure student placement that is systematic, consistent with emerging standards, and appropriate for our courses - Achieve the applicable goals in the Distance Education (DE) Plan - Develop a Quality DE Program - > Promote Student Success in DE courses - DE Students will have the same access to both academic and student services resources as traditional students Continue implementation of online support for students through tutoring and counseling services - > CHC will monitor and evaluate student
+- Work towards aligning the College's curriculum with high school curriculum to effect smooth transitions and better prepared incoming students - Pilot and implement high impact practices in basic skills courses and programs to improve throughput rate to college level courses - Ensure student placement that is systematic, consistent with emerging standards, and appropriate for the College's courses - Achieve the applicable goals in the Distance Education (DE) Plan - Develop a Quality DE Program - Promote Student Success in DE courses - DE Students will have the same access to both academic and student services resources as traditional students.
+Continue implementation of online support for students through tutoring and counseling services

-- achievement in DE courses - CHC will develop a Plan for DE program growth - Achieve the applicable goals in the Student Equity Plan.
-Specifically, we shall focus on the traditionally disadvantaged groups that have been identified in our Equity Plan: economically disadvantaged, Hispanic, African-American, Foster Youth, Disabled, and Veteran populations.
-This will require targeted outreach, counseling and tutoring programs. - Encourage the majority of students to access instructional support services and ensure high service levels to under-represented or disproportionately impacted groups - 80% of CHC students will develop and follow a comprehensive education plan - Provide up-to-date assistive technology to increase the access, success and independence of students with disabilities and learning differences - Provide increased access to low cost / no cost educational materials (e.g., software, textbooks, tutoring) which will greatly assist economically disadvantaged students
+- Crafton Hills College will monitor and evaluate student achievement in DE courses - Crafton Hills College will develop a Plan for DE program growth - Achieve the applicable goals in the Student Equity Plan.
+Specifically, the College will focus on the traditionally disadvantaged groups that have been identified in our Equity Plan: economically disadvantaged, Hispanic, African-American, foster youth, disabled, and veteran populations.
+This will require targeted outreach, counseling and tutoring programs. - Encourage the majority of students to access instructional support services and ensure high service levels to under-represented or disproportionately impacted groups - 80% of Crafton Hills College students will develop and follow a comprehensive education plan - Provide up-to-date assistive technology to increase the access, success and independence of students with disabilities and learning differences

+Provide increased access to low cost / no cost educational materials (e.g., software, textbooks, tutoring) which will greatly assist economically disadvantaged students